federicogaspar/Climate-Warming/README.md

 ### <ins>Daily temperature.</ins>

-Here, the blue line represents the daily temperature for each month of a particular year in a given city.
-The orange line represents the historical daily mean temperature for the given city.
+Here, the blue line represents the daily temperature for a given year and city.
+The orange line represents the historical daily mean temperature (the mean temperature for a particular day across the years) for the given city.
 The blue shadow represents the historical range between the minimal and maximal temperatures for a given day in the city.
-At last, the orange shadow represent the, standard deviation of the historical daily mean temperature for each day in a given city.
+At last, the orange shadow represent the standard deviation of the historical daily mean temperature for each day in a given city.

 <img src="https://github.com/federicogaspar/Climate-Warming/blob/main/README%20IMG/Monthly%20ALBL.jpg" width="800">